grafana/grafana/docs/sources/datasources/tempo/query-editor/traceql-search.md

     - enterprise
     - oss
 menuTitle: Search traces
-title: Search traces using TraceQL query builder
+title: Investigate traces using Search query builder
 weight: 300
 ---

-# Search traces using TraceQL query builder
+# Investigate traces using Search query builder

 Inspired by PromQL and LogQL, TraceQL is a query language designed for selecting traces.
 TraceQL provides a method for formulating precise queries so you can zoom in to the data you need.